Resin Tumbler Calculator

 | Diameter | 75mm |

-| Number of coats | 3 coats (glitter coverage) |
+| Number of coats | 3 coats (full glitter seal) |

 | Quantity | 1 tumbler |

-| Add 15% buffer | Yes |
+| 15% buffer | Yes |

-| Total epoxy needed | 200 ml (or 210 grams) |
+| Total epoxy needed | ~200ml (or ~210 grams) |

-Calculation: Surface area × coating thickness × 3 coats × 1.15 buffer = 200ml
+Calculation: cylindrical surface area × coating thickness × 3 coats × 1.15 buffer = ~200ml.
+Use the calculator above for other sizes, coat counts, or batch quantities.

 Common tumbler sizes & epoxy amounts